ractivejs/ractive/CONTRIBUTING.md

 [http://localhost:4567](http://localhost:4567) serves the sandbox page which you can use to hack Ractive.
 The files can be found in the `sandbox` directory. [http://localhost:4567/qunit](http://localhost:4567/qunit) serves the unit tests which can be found in `tests/browser`.
 Modifications to `src`, `tests/browser`, `sandbox`, and `polyfills` will automatically rebuild the sources served in this mode.

+[http://localhost:4567/playground](http://localhost:4567/playground/) hosts an instance of the [ractive.js.org playground](https://ractive.js.org/playground) that will automatically use the locally build version of Ractive.
+Depending on what you're doing, this can be more convenient than the sandbox.

 ### Style guide

 Code should be clean, readable, and commented where necessary.